 Improving the health of Aboriginal people

-Aboriginal Health is an integral part of Community Integrated Health Services portfolio guided by the Aboriginal Health and Wellness Advisory Committee.
+Aboriginal Health is an integral part of Community Integrated Health Services portfolio.
 Aboriginal Health not only focuses on improving the health of the Aboriginal people we serve, but also contributes and supports all areas of health within IH.

 Services may include: primary care, mental health and substance use support, chronic disease prevention workshops, fall and injury prevention, dental care, and health education.
 Services are provided in a partnership with Interior Health.

 While the health status of Aboriginal people has improved over the past few decades, inequities still exist.
 The health outcomes of Aboriginal people are disproportionately lower compared to those of non-Aboriginal Canadians.
 Therefore, it is the goal of the Aboriginal Health Team and IH to improve the health of the Aboriginal people we serve.

 The Aboriginal Health and Wellness strategy is a primary guiding document for the Aboriginal Health Team and Interior Health.
 Learn more about our health and wellness strategy.